Home to three natural bridges, don’t miss this little-known park which is perfect for families.

 What to do?

-Of all the trails that my family has hiked in Utah (and there have been a lot!), the trail to Sipapu Bridge in Natural Bridges National Monument is our favorite.
+Of all the trails that my family has hiked in Utah (and there have been a lot!), the trail to Sipapu Bridge in Natural Bridges National Monument is one of our favorites.
 A little over a mile round-trip with an elevation change of 500 feet, this trail has three wooden ladders, stairs, switchbacks, and short steep sections of slickrock.
 Best of all, you’ll likely never pass a single soul.

 KidTripster Tip: Keep an eye on little ones as some parts of the trail are steep with drop-offs.
-But it's completely doable, as my 4-year old easily hiked this trail.
+But it's completely doable, as my 4-year-old easily hiked this trail.